 How to Remove Iron, Manganese, and Odor From Well Water

-Iron and Manganese The first step to learn how to remove iron, manganese, and odor from well water is to understand a little about where iron comes from and the types of iron found in well water.
-Iron is one of the earth’s most plentiful resources, making up at least five percent of the earth’s … Continue reading How to Remove Iron, Manganese, and Odor From Well Water
+Iron and Manganese The first step to learning how to remove iron, manganese, and odor from well water is to understand a little about where iron comes from, the types of iron found in well water, and the various methods for removing iron.
+Iron is one of the earth's most plentiful resources, making up … Continue reading How to Remove Iron, Manganese, and Odor From Well Water

 Can Hydrogen Peroxide Be Used to Remove Manganese and Iron from well water?

-Recent studies have looked at the effectiveness of different methods of removing manganese from well water.
-A thorough study on this topic was done by a graduate student at the University of Pittsburgh.
-The project worked to figure out the optimal treatment method as a result of which the largest amount of manganese was removed … Continue reading Can Hydrogen Peroxide Be Used to Remove Manganese and Iron from well water?
+Can Hydrogen Peroxide Be Used to Remove Manganese and Iron from well water?
+Recent studies have examined the effectiveness of different methods of removing manganese from well water.
+A graduate student at the University of Pittsburgh conducted a thorough study on this topic.
+It is important to store hydrogen peroxide in a well-ventilated area to … Continue reading Can Hydrogen Peroxide Be Used to Remove Manganese and Iron from well water?

 Iron Filters: We Have Crystal Clear Water Again